-Upon a student's third (3) unexcused absence (truancy) during the current school year, the student will be referred to the Regional Office of Education #47 Truant Alternative Program (TAP) for a one-time intervention.
-Upon a student's fifth (5) unexcused absence (truancy) during the current school year, a full referral will be made to the Regional Office of Education #47 Truant Alternative Program (TAP).
+Upon a student's fourth (4) unexcused absence (truancy) during the current school year, the student may be referred to the Regional Office of Education #47 Truant Alternative Program.

 ATTENDANCE LAW

 Illinois law requires that whoever has custody or control of any child between six (by September 1st) and seventeen years of age shall assure that the child attends school in the district in which he or she resides, during the entire time school is in session (unless the child has already graduated from high school).
 Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall assure that the child attends school during the entire time school is in session.